MCKnaus/NuisanceParameters/README.md

 - [ ] Compatibility with
   [`OutcomeWeights`](https://github.com/MCKnaus/OutcomeWeights) package
-  - [ ] Make `OutcomeWeights` able to extract NxN smoother matrices for all outcome regressions produced in `NuisanceParameters`, or raise a flag (e.g., for Lasso)
+  - [x] Create a separate `get_outcome_weights` function that takes the objects produced by `nuisance_parameters` as inputs and provides the user with a list of NxN smoother matrices for all outcome regressions produced in `NuisanceParameters`, or raise a flag (e.g., for Lasso)
+  - [ ] Integrate it with `OutcomeWeights` package
 - [ ] Storage options
   - [x] Allow the user to choose where to store the models: “No” (just the nuisance parameters in the output), “Memory” (keep all trained